jacksonianrtaylor/movie_rec_proj/README.md

     [mean rating for the corresponding movie for every other user who rated it in the train data and test data] (loosely speaking)

     same svd idea:
-    [-The matrix factorization is created with the svd function on the normalized ratings -Then each factor is truncated to 20 "componenets" -Then the factors are multiplied together to make a new array with the same dimesion as the (normalized ratings)... but points with a normalized rating of zero now have a more informed normalized rating based on the similairy between other users
+        The matrix factorization is created with the svd function on the normalized ratings.
+        Then each factor is truncated to n (currently 15) "components".
+        Then the factors are multiplied together to make a new array with the same dimesion as the (normalized ratings)... but where the target ratings once were normalized to 0, new normalized predictions takes its place.
-    -therefore the target ratings can be predicted

-    -then this array is scaled back into an array of ratings from (1-5) and the once normalized ratings... have in place of it, a reasonable rating prediction of the target movie
+        Then this array is scaled back into an array of ratings from (1-5)... giving a real and more reasonable rating prediction of the target movie than the movies averge rating.

-    -The predicted rating for the target movies for every user is found by acessing the -corresponding index location of the target movie for each user]
+    The predicted rating for the target movies for every user is found by acessing the corresponding index location of the target movie for each user

-    -These predicted ratings fed into feature_3 are used to validate the model that was trained in the train operation
+    These predicted ratings fed into feature_3 are used to validate the model that was trained in the train operation

-Note: There are alot more details to this left out for a simpler overview For more details see notebook (complete_11_03_2023.ipynb) and follow the comments
+Note: There are alot more details to this left out for a simpler overview.
+For more details see the notebook (complete_11_03_2023.ipynb) and follow the comments.

+Regarding cell 8 of the notebook where features are combined into the final model:
-After features (1, 2, and 3) for the test and train users are collected, then they are used to build a model
+    After features (1, 2, and 3) for the test and train users are collected in cell 7, then they are used to build a model.

-Both the basic linear regression model and the strongest mlp regressor model were tested and the best model was found to be a basic linear regression model the order of featurs importance to all the tested models was feature_3 , feature_1, and feature_2 and the best combination of features is feature_1 and feature_3

-the suprising hearistic, was that feature_1 was weighed higher than feature 2 in a sense this can be explained because they both have the same orgin (mean of users ratings) But feature_2 was weighted and feature_1 was not weighted

--a simple conclusion is that the collaborative filtering method was the strongest predictor and the general average of the users ratings outperformed the function using cossine similarity
+    It is important to note that each feature can function as a predictor to the target movies rating on their own.
+    The purpose of the model is loosley speaking, how much weight to give to each feature for the optimal prediction.

+    Using more than one predictor can fill in the short comings of a single model.

+    From testing it was shown that the best combination of features are feature_1 and feature_3.
+    Question: Isn't it optimal to user all three features??
+    Answer: NO. Since feature 1 and feature 2 are so similair in nature, using both, only seems to complicate the optimization algorithm, when acknowledging the decrease in performance when tested.

+    Feature_1 is more predicting than feature_2 so it should replace it.
+    This logic doesn't follow for the combination of feature_1 and feature_3, since they are completley different angles of prediciton.

+    Feature_1 being a stronger feature than feature 2 is a suprising hearistic.

--This could mean that movies that have similair word counts in the metadata don't necessarily mean that the user will rate them similairly
+    This could mean that movies that have similair word counts in the metadata don't necessarily mean that the user will rate them similairly.

--There could be other combinations of text sources or more explicit categories and datatypes besides text that could produce more effective predictions
+    There could be other combinations of text sources or more explicit categories and datatypes besides text that could make up the short comings.. of feature_2.

-...cut off review

 Stats: